EdouardDem/djs-tools/README.md

 # djs-ui-tools
-A set of Javascript functions used by the other Djs modules
+A set of Javascript UI functions used by the other Djs modules